eugenia1984/swift/100_days_of_swiftUI/day03.md

 Using strings for this kind of thing takes some very careful programming, but it’s also pretty inefficient – do we really need to store all the letters of “Friday” to track one single day?

-This is where enums come in: they let us define a new data type with a handful of specific values that it can have.
+This is where enums come in: **they let us define a new data type with a handful of specific values that it can have**.
 Think of a Boolean, that can only have true or false – you can’t set it to “maybe” or “probably”, because that isn’t in the range of values it understands.
 Enums are the same: we get to list up front the range of values it can have, and Swift will make sure you never make a mistake using them.

 So, we could rewrite our weekdays into a new enum like this: